travis-ci/docs-travis-ci-com/user/firefox.md

 To install a specific version of Firefox, you can use the Firefox addon.
 The addon will download and install Firefox before running your build script.

-For example, to install version 39.0 of Firefox, add the following at the top-level of your `.travis.yml` file:
+For example, to install version 39.0 of Firefox, add the following at the top level of your `.travis.yml` file:

     addons:
       firefox: "39.0"